alitaquie/Bird-Watching-App/README.md

 ## Overview

 The Bird Watching App is a web application designed for bird enthusiasts to log sightings, explore statistics, and discover birding locations.
-Modeled loosely on ebird.org, this project integrates Vue.js for frontend development, Leaflet.js for mapping, Chart.js for data visualization, and Bulma CSS for styling.
+Modeled loosely on ebird.org, this project integrates HTML for user interface, Vue.js for frontend development, Leaflet.js for mapping, Chart.js for data visualization, Bulma CSS for styling, and Py4web for backend development.

 ## Features